4 Fun American Thanksgiving Traditions:

 If it happens to be your first Thanksgiving in the U.S., this focus on existing relationships can feel like a barrier.
 When preparing their guest lists, most Americans are probably thinking more about aunts, uncles, and cousins than about new neighbors or coworkers.
 Still, many families would love to invite someone new to their gathering if they had a chance.

-Community centers and places of worship are good places to look for opportunities to share a Thanksgiving meal with others and make some new friends.
+Community centers and places of worship are good places to look for opportunities to share a Thanksgiving meal and make some new friends.
 Many people who are new to the U.S. simply decide to organize their own Thanksgiving parties, which can also be a great option.

 Tradition #2: Food, Food, Food